cardano-foundation/CIPs/cip-drep-metadata/drep-metadata-cip.md

 - A very short freeform text field.
 Limited to 80 characters.
 - This SHOULD NOT support markdown text styling.
 - Authors MUST use this field for their profile name/ username.
-- Authors SHOULD attempt to make this field unique whilst also avoiding crass language.
+- Authors SHOULD attempt to make this field unique.
+- Authours SHOULD avoid crass language.

+The compulsory nature of this field was controversial because the `username`s cannot be made unique and therefore are open to abuse (by e.g. copycats).
+However this is not a reason to not include a `username` it a reason for people reviewing governance actions to properly check the whole profile of a DRep before delegating to them.
+A `username` MUST be included because it is a human readable identifier, it is the property that people reviewing DReps will most likely identify that DRep by even in the presence of copycats.

 `picture`
 - Optional